Click a topic, or press the enter key on a topic, to reveal its answer.

 Prior to 1908 there is only one available marriage record, the "certificate" recorded by the Health Department.
 Beginning in 1908, in compliance with N.Y.
 State Law, couples planning to marry were required to obtain a license.
 In the five boroughs of New York City, the City Clerk issued the license.
 The City Clerk marriage record series typically includes an "affidavit" filled-out by the couple, the "license" issued by the Clerk, and a "certificate" filled-out by the person performing the wedding ceremony.

 The Health Department continued to record marriages until 1937.
 Consequently, there are potentially TWO entirely separate records of a marriage for the time period from 1908 through 1937—the Health Department Certificate and the City Clerk License/Affidavit/Certificate.
-Although the information in both series is duplicative, the City Clerk series includes additional information: parents of the bride and groom, country of birth, and the bride's occupation.
+Although the information in both series is duplicative, the City Clerk series includes additional information: parents' country of birth, and the bride's occupation.

 The two series are filed and indexed separately.
 On-line searchable indexes to Health Department marriage records are available for free, courtesy of the local genealogy organizations the Italian Genealogical Group and German Genealogical Group; indexes to the Marriage License series are available via www.Ancestry.com and other commercial sites.

 How do I request records of birth, death, or marriage that took place in New York State outside of the City of New York?

 Contact the New York State Department of Health for vital records from jurisdictions outside New York City.

 For information about divorce records contact the County Clerk in the County where the divorce action was heard, or, contact the New York State Department of Health (divorce after 1963).